 Legal Notices for RFP's shall be published in the official newspapers of Ulster County.
 Vendors can download RFP's directly from the ESPG website.
-Upon request, Purchasing can send RFP's to vendors via email.
+Upon request, Purchasing can send the RFP to vendors via email.

-Departments should compile a list of qualified potential vendors that they would like notified of the RFP, and should forward to Purchasing a written list containing the vendor name, contact person, mailing address, email address, phone number and fax number of each of those vendors.
+Departments should compile a list of qualified potential vendors that they would like to be notified of the RFP and forward to Purchasing a written list containing the vendor name, contact person, mailing address, email address, phone number and fax number of each of those vendors.
 Purchasing no longer keeps potential vendor lists for any products or services.